 Several sources are available to guide rehabilitations and new construction within historic districts.
 The National Park Service (NPS) has developed guidelines for rehabilitation and new construction within historic districts.
-Same cities have developed guidelines for design within their individual historic districts.
+Some cities have developed guidelines for design within their individual historic districts.
 Most of the local guidelines are focused on the historic structures within the district and maintaining the character defining features of those contributing structures within the historic districts.
 Some guidelines do address streetscapes and landscaping.
-The following section will look at the national guidelines, St. Paul and Minneapolis guidelines and other districts noted above if available, to see what guidelines are provided for trails, bikes or other multi-modal facilities or other transportation-related improvements within the public right-of-way.
+The following section will look at the national guidelines are provided for trails, bikes or other multi-modal facilities or other transportation-related improvements within the public right-of-way.